 Independent Student: Independent students are not required to include parental information on the FAFSA.
-If you can answer yes to any of the following questions found at this link, https://studentaid.ed.gov/sa/fafsa/fillingout/dependency#dependent-or-independent, then you would be considered an independent student for the 2019-2020 academic year.
-Some of the statuses that make you independent will require additional documentation be submitted to the financial aid office for verification.
+If you can answer yes to any of the following questions found at this link: https://studentaid.gov/sites/default/files/fafsa-dependency.pdf, then you would be considered an independent student for the 2021-2022 academic year.
+Some of the statuses that make you independent will require additional documentation be submitted to the Financial Aid Department for verification.